Runi-VN/3rdsemester/Week35/28-wednesday/exercise-notes.md

 -  4xx (Client Error): The request contains bad syntax or cannot be fulfilled
 -  5xx (Server Error): The server failed to fulfill an apparently valid request

+I have explained the status codes in the 3xx range as I have encountered them, so I won't do it here.

 ## Exercise 5
 - Here is a picture of my solution: